mcdonc/substanced-presentation/presentation.rst

   product", or "a news item", etc) via plain old Python.

-- A management (aka "admin") web UI which allows nonexpert but privileged users to create, edit, update, and delete developer-defined content as well as managing other aspects of the system such as users, groups, security, etc.
+- A management (aka "admin") web UI which allows nonexpert but privileged users to create, edit, update, and delete developer-defined content.

 Features (2)
 ------------